Let's be honest, we all wouldn't mind living the seemingly plush life of a celebrity every once in a while.

 WATCH: I'm A Celebrity…Get Me Out Of Here stars face their first Tucker Trial.
 Story continues...

-Avid fans will agree that show fixing is a serious offence, and the 2016 season in the UK was case in point.
+Avid fans will agree that show fixing can occur, and the 2016 season in the UK was case in point.

 Viewers claimed that Gogglebox star Scarlett Moffat was given an "unfair" amount of screen time by producers, which ultimate led her to win the show, according to The Mirror.